dmitrii602/wmc-docs/docs/tools/toolchains/hardhat.md

 :::info

-For a complete guide on using Hardhat to deploy contracts on WMTx, see Deploying a Smart Contract.
+For a complete guide on using Hardhat to deploy contracts on WMC, see Deploying a Smart Contract.

 :::